Readless

 5. Minute 13–15: Choose the option that lowers decisions per session, not just subscription price.

-You mostly read newsletters and want cleaner inbox flowStay on Meco or test Meco PRONewsletter-native UX is already aligned
+You mostly read newsletters and want cleaner inbox flowStay on Meco or test Meco PRONewsletter-native UX is already aligned with your workflow

-You monitor many sources across topicsTest InoreaderBetter scaling and rule-based control
+You monitor many sources across topicsTest InoreaderBetter scaling and rule-based control for high volume

 You want simplest setup with familiar UXTest FeedlyStrong default experience for casual-to-medium use